VIN1902/learning-js/01-fundamentals/09-this-keyword.md

 }
 myObj.myArrowFnx() // this = window (non-strict & strict)
 ```

+4. Constructor Function and 'new'
 - if 'this' was defined inside a constructor function then at time of calling/exectution only the newly created object (instance) is assigned to 'this' as that's the base object now.
 - constructor functions (classes by extension) and new keyword binds 'this' to the instance object created.
+- 'new' keyword:
-- JS creates a new empty object ({}), binds 'this' to it, and returns it.
+    1. Creates a new empty object {}
+    2. Link the prototype of this new object to the constructor function’s .prototype property, now it has access to all the defined properties/methods.
+    3. Calls the constructor function with specified arguments and bind 'this' to new object. ('this' is assigned value of this fresh object)
+    4. Returns the new object (unless the function explicitly returns a different object).
 ```js
 function ConstructorFnx(name, age){
     this.name = name